reshamas/reshamas.github.io/_posts/2019-02-18-lawyers-weigh-in-on-regulating-artificial-intelligence.md

 ---

 ## Definitions / Laws
-A **cyber security policy** outlines the assets you need to protect, the threats to those assets and the rules and controls for protecting them and your business.
+A **cyber security policy** (cover a business' liability for a data breach in which the firm's customers' personal information, such as Social Security or credit card numbers, is exposed or stolen by a hacker or other criminal who has gained access to the firm's electronic network) outlines the assets you need to protect, the threats to those assets and the rules and controls for protecting them and your business.
 The policyshould inform your employees and approved users of their responsibilities to protect the technology and information assets of your business.
 [ref](https://www.business.gov.au/risk-management/cyber-security/creating-a-cyber-security-policy-for-your-business)

 A **tort** is an act or omission that gives rise to injury or harm to another and amounts to a civil wrong for which courts impose liability.
 In the context of torts, "injury" describes the invasion of any legal right, whereas "harm" describes a loss or detriment in fact that an individual suffers.1